-NSU’s KPCOM offers a variety of support services for research, publications, and grant applications.
-Support services include Translational Research and Economic Development (TRED), the Office of Sponsored Programs (OSP, a unit within TRED), The Grant Writing Laboratory, Medical and Grant Writing Assistance, Office of Clinical Research (OCR), Office of Technology Transfer (OTT), and Library Services.
+NSU’s KPCOM offers a variety of support services and resources for research, publications, and grant applications.
+Support services include Division of Research and Economic Development (DoR), the Office of Sponsored Programs (OSP, a unit within DoR), The Grant Writing Laboratory, Medical and Grant Writing Assistance, Office of Clinical Research (OCR), Office of Technology Transfer (OTT), and Library Services.
 Each of these departments are individual units that work in consult to improve the research, grant writing, and publication processes for both faculty and students.

-Translational Research and Economic Development (TRED) supports NSU’s innovative faculty within its colleges, centers, and institutes in the development of their ideas, discoveries, and technologies.
-Led by senior vice president H. Thomas Temple, M.D., TRED is the focal point for building the connections, resources, and entrepreneurial energy for the commercialization of NSU’s research activities.
+Division of Research and Economic Development (DoR) supports NSU’s innovative faculty within its colleges, centers, and institutes in the development of their ideas, discoveries, and technologies.
+Led by vice president Gary S. Margules, Sc.D., DoR is the focal point for building the connections, resources, and entrepreneurial energy for the commercialization of NSU’s research activities.

 NSU is actively establishing partnerships with companies, investors, and entrepreneurs interested in utilizing NSU’s vast wet and dry lab space and state-of-the-art Center for Collaborative Research (CCR) to conduct research and develop technologies that will benefit the global community.

-TRED is home to a robust research infrastructure.
-This includes the Office of Research and Technology Transfer which is the overarching organization for the Office of Sponsored Programs, Office of Clinical Research, Office of Technology Transfer, and the Grant Writing Laboratory.
+DoR is home to a robust research infrastructure.
+This includes the Office of Sponsored Programs, Office of Clinical Research, Office of Technology Transfer, and the Grant Writing Laboratory.

 As a unit within Translational Research and Economic Development, the Office of Sponsored Programs (OSP) mission is to foster NSU's research mission by providing support services to NSU faculty and staff in identifying, securing, managing, and ensuring compliance with external and internal funding for NSU's research, community service, and training initiatives.